Skip to main content

 2. Have an initial discussion with your supervisor/line manager to discuss the suitability of a blended working arrangement, including the pre-determined eligibility criteria, the proposed blended working pattern and the impact on the team.
 You may be given feedback relating to areas where the eligibility criteria have not been met, giving you an opportunity to rectify these areas before submitting your application.

-3. If you wish to proceed, complete your organisation’s blended working application form and declaration.
-HSE blended working application and declaration form (PDF, 600 KB, 3 pages)
+3. If you wish to proceed, fill out the HSE blended working application and declaration form (PDF, 600 KB, 3 pages)

-4. Submit your application and declaration form for assessment by the manager who is the designated decision-maker
+4. Send your application and declaration form for assessment to the manager who is the designated decision-maker

 Managers